Are LLMs Smarter Than Chimpanzees? An Evaluation on Perspective Taking and Knowledge State Estimation: Experiments

 \subsection{Further Analysis and Ablation}

 This section presents an in-depth analysis of LLMs' understanding of knowledge.

 \paragraph{Effects of Genre.} We examine whether narrative style affects performance.
 We compare five genres in our benchmark dataset: romance, fantasy, science fiction, kids, and mystery.
 As shown in Figure \ref{fig:genres}, different genres show no clear performance difference across either task.
-For logic error detection, the fantasy genre shows slightly lower performance—possibly because models tend to excuse errors as explainable within the fantastic setting.\footnote{The stories explicitly state that the characters in our questions do not possess magic power (so they cannot use magic to obtain implausible knowledge).}
+The fantasy and mystery genres show slightly lower performance—possibly because models tend to excuse errors as explainable within the fantastic and some mysterious settings.\footnote{The stories explicitly state that the characters in our questions do not possess magic power (so they cannot use magic to obtain implausible knowledge).}

 \paragraph{Ablation: Focusing LLMs on Character Knowledge.}

 In the basic setting used in Table \ref{table:main_results}, the LLMs are not told that they need to track knowledge states of story characters.
 In order to test if the LLMs would perform differently if they know the ability being tested, in this experiment, we explicitly instruct them to focus on the specific knowledge states of story character.